LuCeHe/lucehe.github.io/_posts/2022-8-18-time_derivative.md

 ```

 The output of that last print is $0.5$, which is exactly what we would expect from a Glorot initialization
 of a ReLU architecture, which is the mathematical check that I mentioned above.
+As well it prints $1.0$ if
+we make the change from a ReLU to a linear activation, which is expected ffrom a Glorot initialization of
+a linear architecture.

-If you can figure out a better way to do it, let me know, it would be very interesting!
+If you can figure out a better way to calculate these derivatives, let me know, it would be very interesting!

 {% if page.comments %}